Password Tips: An Easy Way to Remember all Your Passwords

 Get cash back on gas and restaurants with Discover itÂ® Chrome.

-Most people have one password that they use everywhere which makes it easy to remember.
+Most people have one password that they use everywhere, which makes it easy to remember.
 It also makes it riskier.
 Using one password is like having a master key.
-If someone were to get hold of it, they could open all the doors.
+If someone were to get hold of it, they could open all the doors, which could pose a potential security risk.

 Ideally, you should have at least three password variations for the different levels of security.

 Hereâ€™s a technique you may want to consider.
-Take a favorite song lyric, or quote or even poem and use it as the base of your password.
-For example a passage from Shakespeareâ€™s Hamlet, â€śBrevity is the soul of wit.â€ť Use the last three words â€śsoul of wit.â€ť Add to it a meaningful year in your life, perhaps your high school graduation, 1989, and bookend the numbers with your phrase.
+Take a favorite song lyric, quote or even poem and use it as the base of your password.
+For example, take a passage from Shakespeareâ€™s Hamlet, â€śBrevity is the soul of wit.â€ť Use the last three words â€śsoul of wit.â€ť Add to it a meaningful year in your life, perhaps your high school graduation, 1989 for example, and bookend the numbers with your phrase.
 You now have a strong password in 19soulofwit89.
 Create three of these, one for each class of site as suggested above.

 Passwords are always paired with a user name.
 Unless required, donâ€™t use your e-mail address.
 Here are some ideas about how to select your user name.